 |14.||Fujifilm X-T20||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the X-T30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Canon M does not provide wifi capability.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Canon M has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the X-T30 have been discontinued, but can regularly be found used on eBay.
+The Canon M was replaced by the Canon EOS M3, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M or the Fujifilm X-T30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (109x66mm vs 118x83mm) and thus needs less room in the bag.